wingyplus/tree-sitter-elixir/README.md

 ### I have a different question / would like to chat in private

-Feel free to open an issue with your question.
-My handle on Twitter/Elixir Forum/Slack/[Elixir Discord](https://discord.gg/elixir) is Tuxified, it's also the first part of my @gmail.com email adres.
+Feel free to open an issue or post it on Elixir Forum with your question. :)